Seeed-Solution/SenseCAP_Indicator_ESP32/examples/indicator_ha/README.md

 - [x] Wifi config.
 - [x] Display config.
 - [x] time config.
+- [x] Home Assistant data.
+- [x] Home Assistant control.

 ## How to use example

 Please first read the [User Guide](https://wiki.seeedstudio.com/Sensor/SenseCAP/SenseCAP_Indicator/Get_started_with_SenseCAP_Indicator) of the SenseCAP Indicator Board to learn about its software and hardware information.

+Here are some simple steps to use.
+//todo

 ### Build and Flash